Sankt Annæ Plads 5

 Sankt Annæ Plads 5 is a Neoclassical property constructed in 1796 by city builder Jørgen Henrich Rawert for his own use on the north side of Sankt Annæ Plads in central Copenhagen, Denmark.
 The building was a few years later used by him as a model for the design of the building at Sankt Annæ Plads 11 and most likely also for an adaption of the facade of the building at Amaliegade 45.
 It was listed on the Danish registry of protected buildings and places in 1918.
 The Danish Labour Court is now based in the building.

 History

 Jørgen Henrich Rawert

 The site was formerly part of the garden of the Lindencrone Mansion at the corner of Bredgade.
 The mansion was from 1789 owned by Johan Friedrich Lindencrone.
 He suffered from economic difficulties and in 1794 sold off a portion of the garden to city builder Jørgen Henrich Rawert.
-The new building on the property was constructed by Rawert in 1796 with the intension of keeping it as his personal residence.
+The new building on the property was constructed by Rawert in 1796 with the intention of keeping it as his personal residence.
 He was residing at Sankt Annæ Plads 10 on the other side of the square while the construction took place.

 On the completion of his new property, Rawert did move into one of the apartments, but already in 1798 moved to a new home in Borgergade.